engagebay/restapi/README.md

 ```

 ### 17.1.4 Capture an Event
-An event to be created before starting the data capture
+Capture Event log with required meta data to run campaign, Note: An event to be created before starting the data capture,

 ###### Endpoint
 POST https://track.engagebay.com/api/events/track